mhayescs19/parchment-recipes-web/README.md

 +--------------------+
 ```
 The new database `parchment_dev` is now ready for connection with Spring.
-## Connect MySQL Database to Spring
+## Connect the MySQL Database to Spring
 The MySQL database must be connected to Spring via `application.properties` file by listing the database url, username, and password.
 The database URL is composed with the host, port, and database name as follows: `jdbc:mysql://host:port/database_name`.
 ```
 spring.application.name=parchment-recipes-web